 Here’s how I trained the rollover dog trick in 3 easy steps:

-Step 1: Put Your Dog Into A “Down” Position
+Step 1: Ask Your Dog To “Down”

-My first step in teaching the rollover trick was to put Missy (and Buzz, respectively) in a “down” position.
+My first step in teaching the rollover dog trick was to put Missy (and Buzz, respectively) in a “down” position.

 Our trainer Rhonda explained that a dog needs to look like he or she is resting in a comfortable position, and not ready to jump back on their feet within a millisecond.